Kevalshah91/Advanced-Proctoring-System/README.md

 - 🔍 **Enhance accuracy** with deep learning-based face tracking
 - 🎙️ **Voice detection** for verbal cheating detection
 - 📊 **Web-based dashboard** for real-time analytics

-## 🤝 Contributing
-Contributions are welcome!
-Feel free to open issues or submit pull requests.

-## 📜 License
-This project is licensed under the **MIT License**.